 For completeness, we list the upgrade considerations:

-Aside from the items listed above, WebGLMap supports everything that a Map can do, and more.
+Aside from the items listed above, RIAMap supports everything that a Map could do, and more.

 If you have any questions or feedback, please contact the Luciad Product Management team at product.management.gsp@hexagon.com.